yunna1001/yunna1001.github.io/content/authors/admin/_index.md

 ## About Me

-I am currently a Ph.D. student at Tianjin University, School of Environmental Science&Engineering.
-I am pursing my Ph.D. in Environmental Science,supervised by [Prof. Yuan Wang](https://faculty.tju.edu.cn/050137/zh_CN/index.htm).
-My major interest is in , e.g.,.
+I am currently a Ph.D. student at Tianjin University, School of Environmental Science&Engineering,supervised by [Prof. Yuan Wang](https://www.researchgate.net/profile/Wang-Yuan), and also a visiting PH.D. student of the Department of Computer Science of King's College London, advised by [Prof. Daoping Wang](https://www.kcl.ac.uk/people/daoping-wang) and [Prof. Heran Zheng](https://profiles.ucl.ac.uk/89848-heran-zheng).